What is Molecular Biology (With +35 Molecular Biology Experiments by PraxiLabs)

 In cDNA synthesis virtual lab, students will learn how to synthesize cDNA from RNA templates using the enzyme of reverse transcriptase.

-By the end of the experiment, students will be able to understand the cDNA Synthesis protocol well, practice the basic laboratory techniques proficiency, and identify the role of specific equipment and reagents that are used in cDNA Synthesis.
+By the end of the experiment, students will be able to understand the cDNA Synthesis protocol well which is one of the important Concepts in Molecular Biology, practice the basic laboratory techniques proficiency, and identify the role of specific equipment and reagents that are used in cDNA Synthesis.

 Bacterial Plating out Technique (Streak Plate Method)